David E. Sanger: New York Times career

 Sanger is chief Washington correspondent for The New York Times and one of the newspaper's senior writers.
 In a 42-year career at the paper, he has reported from New York, Tokyo, and Washington, specializing in foreign policy, national security, and the politics of globalization.

 In 1982, after joining The New York Times, Sanger soon began specializing in the confluence of economic and foreign policy.

 In 1986 Sanger played a major role in the team that investigated the causes of the Space Shuttle Challenger disaster.
 The team revealed the design flaws and bureaucratic troubles that contributed to the disaster and won the 1987 Pulitzer Prize for national reporting.

 Throughout the '80s and '90s, he wrote extensively about how issues of national wealth and competitiveness came to redefine the relationships between the United States and its major allies.

-He was correspondent and then bureau chief in Tokyo for six years, traveling widely in Asia.
-He wrote some of the first pieces describing North Korea's nuclear weapons program, the rise and fall of Japan as one of the world's economic powerhouses, and China's emerging role.
+Sanger was in Tokyo for six years, first as a foreign business and technology correspondent chronicling the sudden rise and crash of Japan’s economic bubble, and then bureau chief from 1994-1995 succeeding Steven R. Weisman, traveling widely in Asia.
+He wrote some of the first pieces describing North Korea’s nuclear weapons program, the rise and fall of Japan as one of the world's economic powerhouses, and China’s emerging role.

 In 1994, he returned to Washington, as Chief Washington Economic Correspondent, and covered a series of global economic upheavals, from Mexico to the Asian economic crisis.

 In March 1999, he was named a senior writer, and White House correspondent later that year.

 In 2004, Sanger was awarded the Weintal Prize for diplomatic reporting for his coverage of the Iraq and Korea crises.
 He also won the Aldo Beckman prize for coverage of the presidency.